chaytanc/chaytanc.github.io/_modules/2_lesslong.md

   : Beloved
     : Toni Morrison

+Winter 2019
+  : Catcher in the Rye
+    : J.D.
+Salinger

 Spring 2019
   : Chronicle of A Death Foretold
     : Gabriel García Márquez

 Spring 2019
+  : The Zoo Story
+    : Edward Albee

+Spring 2019
   : No-No Boys
     : John Okada

+Summer 2019
+  : The Adventures of Huckleberry Finn
+    : Mark Twain

 Summer 2019
   : The Tipping Point